Maciej Skorża: Urawa Red Diamonds

 On 10 November 2022, it was announced that Skorża would take over as Urawa Red Diamonds' manager from the 2023 season onwards.
 At the time of his appointment, the Reds have already qualified to the 2022 AFC Champions League final, which took place over two legs on 29 April and 6 May 2023.
 Under Skorża's lead, Urawa defeated defending champions Al Hilal 2–1 on aggregate, marking the third time they became Asian champions.

 In late November 2023, he announced he would depart the team at the end of his one-year contract, and take another break from management in order to spend more time with his family in Poland.
 Urawa finished the league season in fourth place, their best result since 2016.
 They were also runners-up in the 2023 J.League Cup, exited the Emperor's Cup in the round of 16 and crashed out of the AFC Champions League group stages.
 He left the club shortly after achieving a 4th-place finish at the 2023 FIFA Club World Cup.

 On 27 August 2024, following the dismissal of his successor Per-Mathias Høgmo, it was announced Skorża would be re-hired as manager of Urawa Red Diamonds.
 After obtaining a work visa, his appointment was confirmed on 5 September.

+On 28 April 2026, Skorża and Urawa agreed to part ways following a seven-game winless streak.